damianhakert/damianhakert.github.io/source/jobs/product-manager/index.html.md

 _product_.
 You'll be required to take the lead in decisions about the product, but it's not your role to manage the people that build the product.
 - Capacity and availability planning.
-You will work together with engineering managers on schedules and planning: you are steering, engineering managers provide the thrust.
-Together you can establish when you'll arrive.
+You will work together with engineering managers on schedules and planning: you prioritize, the engineering managers determine how much can be scheduled.

 ## Requirements